malnick/technoblogic/source/_posts/2016-09-19-dc-slash-os-day-2-operations.markdown

 ### Forwarding Metrics
 Now that metrics have been collected from the applications and from the host itself, they need to be forwarded to a customer-managed location so that the customer can consume them.
 As with all our day 2 operations API's, our end-goal is ease of integration with popular stacks and solutions.
 To forward that goal we currently support two widely used methods for outputting the metrics data from the cluster.
 These methods are:
 - Kafka service (either in DC/OS itself, or external to the cluster).
 Widely understood performance and maintenance characteristics.
 Good throughput for larger clusters.
 - StatsD service (eg `dogstatsd` or the original Etsy `statsd`).
 Lighter-weight solution for smaller clusters, where running a Kafka instance may be overkill.
-Optionally supports outputting Datadog-format tags.
+Optionally supports outputting [s[satadog-format tags.

 ### Integration Examples